 Now that you understand how Mardi Gras landed at Universal, let’s go over what you can expect at this epic celebration.

-What’s New for 2021 at Universal Studios Mardi Gras
+What’s New for Universal Studios Mardi Gras

 Epcot is not the only Orlando theme park allowing you to dine around the world!
 This year Universal Orlando is giving you a new feel to the Mardi Gras celebration.